wesleycamargo/azure-docs.pt-br/articles/mobile-engagement/mobile-engagement-windows-store-integrate-engagement.md

           /* Initialize Engagement angent with above configuration. */ EngagementAgent.Instance.Init(e, engagementConfiguration);

-A cadeia de conexão para o seu aplicativo é exibida no Portal do Azure.
+A cadeia de conexão do seu aplicativo é exibida no Portal Clássico do Azure.

 ### Inicialização do Engagement